lisp-docs/cl-language-reference/docs/chap-9/j-c-dictionary/_definecondition.md

   ((machine-name :initarg :machine-name
 		 :reader machine-error-machine-name))
   (:report (lambda (condition stream)
-	     (format stream "There is a problem with &#126;A."
+	     (format stream "There is a problem with ~A."
 		     (machine-error-machine-name condition)))))
 Building on this definition, a new error condition can be defined which is a subtype of machine-error for use when machines are not available:
 (define-condition machine-not-available-error (machine-error) () (:report (lambda (condition stream)
-	     (format stream "The machine &#126;A is not available."
+	     (format stream "The machine ~A is not available."
 		     (machine-error-machine-name condition)))))
 This defines a still more specific condition, built upon machine-not-available-error, which provides a slot initialization form for machine-name but which does not provide any new slots or report information.
 It just gives the machine-name slot a default initialization:
 (define-condition my-favorite-machine-not-available-error